georgentaylor/georgentaylor.github.io/index.md

 -->

 ### About me
 I am from the UK and a big defender of British food.
 I am also a vegan (so cannot eat any British food).
-In my free time, I am learning Hindi and trying to get better at cooking.
+In my free time, I am learning Hindi.

-Running list of things I find useful/interesting (mostly for me!):
+Running list of things I find useful/interesting (mostly for me to keep track!):

 - [PyGIS - Open Source Spatial Programming & Remote Sensing](https://pygis.io/docs/a_intro.html){target="_blank"}
 - [Value Capture](https://philpapers.org/archive/NGUVCH.pdf){target="_blank"} by C. Thi Nguyen